GabeScott/standard-works-vault/General Conference/2006 April - As Now We Take the Sacrament.md

 Elder Melvin J. Ballard once said:

 “I am a witness that there is a spirit attending the administration of the sacrament that warms the soul from head to foot; you feel the wounds of the spirit being healed, and the load is lifted.
-Comfort and happiness come to the soul that is worthy and truly desirous of partaking of this spiritual food” (“The Sacramental Covenant,” Improvement Era, Oct.
+Comfort and happiness come to the soul that is worthy and truly desirous of partaking of this spiritual food” (“The Sacramental Covenant,” *Improvement Era,* Oct.
 1919, 1027).

 When we partake of the sacrament worthily, we remember the sacrifice of our Lord and Savior, that He gave up His life and took upon Himself the sins of the world that we may have the blessing of immortality.
-We take upon ourselves the name of our Savior and promise to always remember Him and to keep His commandments—that is, to “live by every word that proceedeth forth from the mouth of God” (D&C 84:44).
+We take upon ourselves the name of our Savior and promise to always remember Him and to keep His commandments—that is, to “live by every word that proceedeth forth from the mouth of God” ([[D&C 84.44|D&C 84:44]]).

 Parents, you have the responsibility of teaching your families the importance of attending sacrament meeting weekly.
 It should be a regular family practice.
 Every family needs that time of renewing and committing to live the gospel in accordance with the teachings of the Savior.
 Families, properly prepared, will attend sacrament meeting with a spirit of reverence and with gratitude for the opportunity of partaking of the sacred emblems.

 I remember an experience our family had while on vacation at a resort area.
 Because the period of our stay included a Sunday, we made arrangements to attend a sacrament meeting at a nearby chapel.
 So did hundreds of others staying at the resort.
 The chapel was filled to overflowing.
 Before the meeting started, the bishop invited any attending deacons who were worthy and properly dressed to participate in the passing of the sacrament.
 An adequate number, dressed in white shirts and ties, came forward to receive instructions on how to handle such a large congregation.
 The ordinance was administered reverently and efficiently.
 As I observed the congregation, I saw that many were deeply moved by the spirit of the meeting.

 After we returned to the resort, there was an obvious difference in the Sabbath-day activities compared to that of the weekdays.
 Boats remained tied at the dock; the lake was almost free of swimmers; and the dress for the Sabbath day was very appropriate.
-Those families saw the fulfillment of the Lord’s promise: by going to the house of prayer on His holy day and renewing their covenants to obey the commandments, they were able to keep themselves more fully unspotted from the world (see D&C 59:9).
+Those families saw the fulfillment of the Lord’s promise: by going to the house of prayer on His holy day and renewing their covenants to obey the commandments, they were able to keep themselves more fully unspotted from the world (see [[D&C 59.9|D&C 59:9]]).

 May there be instilled in each of us an increased reverence for the Sabbath.
 May we more fully realize the special blessing of being able to partake of the sacrament and its significance in our lives.
 May we always remember Him and keep His commandments, which He has given us to fulfill the purpose of life and the hope of the eternities that are to come.
 This is the Lord’s work in which we are engaged.
 God lives.
 Jesus is the Christ, the Savior of the world.
 We’re permitted to be part of this great gospel plan, of which the sacrament is such a vital part.
 In the name of Jesus Christ, amen.